-Alibaba Cloud has released enhanced NAT gateways.
+Alibaba Cloud provides enhanced NAT gateways.
 Enhanced NAT gateways are an upgrade from standard NAT gateways and use a more advanced architecture.
 Compared with standard NAT gateways, enhanced NAT gateways provide higher elasticity and stability.
-This helps you manage data transfer in a more efficient manner.
+This helps you manage data transfer in a more efficient way.

 Overview of enhanced NAT gateways

 - More metrics for data transfer monitoring